krzysztof6563/batoto-cbz-downloader/README.md

 # batoto-downloader
-A small program to download chapter of manga from bato.to and convert it to .cbz
+A small program to download chapter of manga from bato.to and convert it to .cbz.

+Usage:
+downloader.php "URL"